2023 CallMiner CX Landscape Report highlights growing AI impact on CX

 “Affordable and out-of-the-box analytics systems – like Mixpanel, Amplitude, and Heap – have made it easy to measure product engagement by customer.

 “With analytics systems like these, you can get visibility into customer engagement through product usage.
-You can run reports and build dashboards on all kinds of metrics, like which features are being used by which personas, what cohorts are likely to churn and when, and how far a new user gets before dropping off.” – Jackson Noel, 10 user and customer engagement strategies for 2019, Appcues; Twitter: @appcues
+You can run reports and build dashboards on all kinds of metrics, like which features are being used by which personas, what cohorts are likely to churn and when, and how far a new user gets before dropping off.” – Jackson Noel, 10 user and customer engagement strategies for leveling up in 2020, Appcues; Twitter: @appcues

 “People will be more likely to engage with content involving consumers just like them, rather than with your brand’s messaging.
 That is because they can relate better to real people.
 Olapic found that user-generated content is the most trusted type of content among consumers.
 It is also the type of content that people engage with regularly.

 “Use social media to share your customers’ stories.
 These stories can be in the form of reviews, testimonials, user-submitted photos, and more.
 You will be able to win the trust of potential customers and even drive them to convert when you share customer stories on social media.” – Shane Barker, 7 of the Best Customer Engagement Strategies to Foster Your Brand’s Growth, SEMRush; Twitter: @semrush